kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

 ## And other stuff...

-- I'm helping with the Board of this committee affiliated with a conference, and helping a well-known computer scientist with some research that isn't necessarily academic, but is good to just work on in general.
+- I'm helping with the Board of this committee affiliated with a conference I attended last year, and helping a computer scientist with some research that isn't necessarily academic, but is good to just work on in general.
 I like doing that stuff, so I figure why not.

 ## Random